-At December 31, 2021, non-amortizing intangibles primarily consist of indefinite-lived tradenames, flavors and formulas.
+At December 31, 2022, non-amortizing intangibles primarily consist of indefinite-lived tradenames, flavors and formulas.

-10. DISTRIBUTION AGREEMENTS
+11. DISTRIBUTION AGREEMENTS

-In accordance with FASB ASC 420 "Exit or Disposal Cost Obligations", the Company expenses distributor termination costs in the period in which the written notification of termination occurs.
-As a result, the Company incurred termination costs of \$5.3 million, \$0.2 million and \$11.3 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-Such termination costs have been expensed in full and are included in operating expenses in the consolidated statements of income for the years ended December 31, 2021, 2020 and 2019.
+In accordance with ASC 420 "Exit or Disposal Cost Obligations", the Company expenses distributor termination costs in the period in which the written notification of termination occurs.
+The Company incurred no termination costs for the year ended December 31, 2022.
+The Company incurred termination costs of \$5.3 million and \$0.2 million for the years ended December 31, 2021 and 2020, respectively.
+Such termination costs have been expensed in full and are included in operating expenses in the consolidated statements of income for the years ended December 31, 2021 and 2020.

 In the normal course of business, amounts received pursuant to new and/or amended distribution agreements entered into with certain bottlers/distributors, relating to the costs associated with terminating agreements with the Company's prior distributors, are accounted for as deferred revenue and are recognized as revenue ratably over the anticipated life of the respective distribution agreement, generally 20 years.
-Revenue recognized was \$21.5 million, \$21.4 million and \$25.0 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Revenue recognized was \$21.4 million, \$21.5 million and \$21.4 million for the years ended December 31, 2022, 2021 and 2020, respectively.

-11. DEBT
+12. DEBT

 The Company entered into a credit facility with Comerica Bank ("Comerica") consisting of a revolving line of credit, which was amended in April 2020, under which the Company may borrow up to \$10.0 million of non-collateralized debt.
 The revolving line of credit is effective through June 1, 2025.
 Interest on borrowings under the line of credit is based on Comerica's base (prime) rate minus 1.00% to 1.50%, or London Interbank Offered Rates plus an additional percentage of 1.25% to 1.75%, depending upon certain financial ratios maintained by the Company.
-The Company had no outstanding borrowings on this line of credit at December 31, 2021.
+The Company had no outstanding borrowings on this line of credit at December 31, 2022.
 Under this revolving line of credit, the Company may also issue standby Letters of Credit with an aggregate amount of up to \$4.0 million.
 The fee on the standby Letters of Credit ranges from 1.00% to 1.50% depending upon certain financial ratios maintained by the Company.
-The Company had no outstanding standby Letters of Credit at December 31, 2021.
+The Company had no outstanding standby Letters of Credit at December 31, 2022.

 The Company has a credit facility with HSBC Bank (China) Company Limited, Shanghai Branch, of \$15.0 million.
-At December 31, 2021, the interest rate on borrowings under the line of credit was 5.5%.
-As of December 31, 2021, \$5.8 million was outstanding on this line of credit.
+At December 31, 2022, the interest rate on borrowings under the line of credit was 5.5%.
+As of December 31, 2022, \$7.8 million was outstanding on this line of credit.

-12. COMMITMENTS AND CONTINGENCIES
+13. COMMITMENTS AND CONTINGENCIES

-Contractual Obligations - The Company had the following contractual obligations related primarily to sponsorships, other marketing activities and AFF new production facility construction costs as of December 31, 2021:
+Contractual Obligations - The Company had the following contractual obligations related primarily to sponsorships and other marketing activities as of December 31, 2022: